 Python Quotations

-In Python, single quotes and double quotes, both are supported for strings.
+In Python, single quotes and double quotes, both are supported by strings.
 If we have started a string with a single quote, it is mandatory to end it with a single quote only.
-The same goes with double quotes.
+The same goes for double quotes.

 Example:

 This brings us to the end of this module to Learn Python.
 We learned about the Python Syntax along with the Python basics Syntax and Python Coding.
-Next module highlights Python variables.
+The next module highlights Python variables.
 See you there!

 Our Python Courses Duration and Fees